joelek/atlas/readme.md

 ### Links

-Atlas defines the link entity as a link between a parent and a child store as well as how the keys of the parent store map to keys of the child store.
+Atlas defines the link entity as a link between a parent and a child store as well as how the keys of the parent store map to the keys of the child store.
 It can be used to filter the child store for records linked to a given record in the parent store as well as to lookup the parent record linked to a given record in the child store.

-Links are used to enforce data-consistency in the database.
-All records that are inserted are required to adhere to the constraints enforced by all links specified in the database.
+Links are used to maintain data-consistency and can be configured to allow or forbid `orphans`.
+Orphans are allowed only when the keys of the parent store map to nullable fields in the child store.

+A record that is about to be inserted into a child store is checked against its links.
+Insertion will be prevented whenever there is at least one link not allowing orphans and when there is no corresponding parent record in the parent store.
+Conversely, a record that is about to be removed from a parent store is checked against its links.
+Links that do not allow orphans will cause removal of all child records linked to the parent record in question.
+This behaviour is referred to as `cascading delete` in database terminology.
+Please make sure that you understand the implications of this behaviour before using Atlas in production environments.

 A link is `referencing` when the parent and child stores correspond to separate stores.
 A referencing link is created as shown below.